tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 *NOTE:* This step may take quite some time.

 Read more about Doxygen in our [guidelines](./DoxygenHelp.md).
+*NOTE:* Doxygen is disabled by default.
+See the guidelines for a description how to enable Doxygen.

 Please consult our [CMake options documentation](./CMakeOptions.md) for different options available for customizing the doxygeneration.